-President Bush's budget submission for FY2003, transmitted on February 4, 2002, sought to incorporate the five management initiatives into agencies' budgets, and introduced a Management Scorecard to measure progress in each of the five reform areas.
-Grades for the agencies on each of the initiatives, based on a traffic light motif of green for success, yellow for mixed results, and red for unsatisfactory, have been updated quarterly by OMB; OPM and OMB jointly determine the grades for the management of human capital initiative.
-For each initiative, there are multiple "standards for success," or core criteria, which an agency must meet in order to get a green rating.
-There are likewise listings for each initiative of conditions amounting to "fatal flaws"; if an agency displays any one of these, it receives red.
-A yellow grade applies when an agency is free of red conditions and has achieved some but not all of the core criteria.
-For example, with respect to the improving financial performance initiative, an agency must meet four core criteria to "get to green," as listed in the FY2003 budget submission:
+President Bush's budget submission for FY2003 sought to incorporate the five management initiatives into agencies' budgets, and introduced a Management Scorecard to measure progress in each of the five reform areas.
+Grades for the agencies, based on a traffic light motif of green for success, yellow for mixed results, and red for unsatisfactory, were updated quarterly by OMB, through December 31, 2008.
+For each initiative, there were multiple "standards for success," or core criteria, which an agency had to meet in order to get a green rating.
+There were likewise listings for each initiative of conditions amounting to "fatal flaws"; if an agency displayed any one of these, it received red.
+A yellow grade applied when an agency became free of red conditions and had achieved some but not all of the core criteria.
+For example, with respect to the improving financial performance initiative, an agency had to meet four core criteria to "get to green" as listed in the FY2003 budget submission:

-- financial management systems meet federal system requirements and applicable federal accounting and transaction standards as reported by the agency head; - accurate and timely financial information; - integrated financial and performance management systems supporting day-to-day operations; and

-• unqualified and timely audit opinion on the annual financial statements; no material internal control weaknesses reported by the auditors.2
+- financial management systems meet federal system requirements and applicable federal accounting and transaction standards as reported by the agency head; - accurate and timely financial information; - integrated financial and performance management systems supporting day-to-day operations; and - unqualified and timely audit opinion on the annual financial statements; no material internal control weaknesses reported by the auditors.2

-As of December 31, 2007, three agencies - Department of Labor, Environmental Protection Agency, and the Social Security Administration - had attained green for all five initiatives.3 On the other hand, two agencies (the Department of Veterans Affairs and OMB) still had three reds, and the Department of Homeland Security received no green on any initiative.
-There also have been differences in reaching the standards for success among the respective initiatives.
-In December 2007, financial performance displayed the most red grades (nine), followed by competitive sourcing (six reds).
-The human capital initiative arguably reflected the most progress to date, with17 agencies at green, none failing at red, and nine receiving a transitional grade of yellow.
-Performance improvement followed, with 14 green, 12 yellow, and no red.
+As of December 31, 2008, four agencies-Department of Labor, Department of State, Environmental Protection Agency, and the Social Security Administration-had attained green for all five initiatives.3 On the other hand, the Department of Defense and the Department of Homeland Security received no green on any initiative.
+There also were differences in reaching the standards for success among the respective initiatives.
+In December 2008, financial performance and expanded electronic government displayed the most red grades (six), followed by competitive sourcing (six reds), while the performance improvement initiative had no reds.
+The performance improvement initiative arguably reflected the most progress to date, with 18 agencies at green, none failing at red, and seven receiving a transitional grade of yellow.
+The human capital initiative followed, with 14 green, 11 yellow, and one red.

-In addition to the current status grades, agencies also receive a progress score for each initiative: green for implementation proceeding as planned, yellow for some slippage, and red warning of an initiative in serious jeopardy.
-OMB's grading of the agencies on the scorecard for progress in implementation, as of December 31, 2007, is higher overall than that given by OMB for current status of the initiatives, with green predominating, and only nine (of 130 total grades) being red.
-Eleven agencies have green for progress in implementation on all five initiatives, while eight have green on all but one of the initiatives.
+In addition to the current status grades, agencies also received a progress score for each initiative: green for implementation proceeding as planned, yellow for some slippage, and red warning of an initiative in serious jeopardy.
+OMB's grading of the agencies on the scorecard for progress in implementation, as of December 31, 2008, was higher overall than that given by OMB for current status of the initiatives, with green predominating, and only five (of 130 total grades) being red.
+At the end of 2007, 11 agencies had green for progress in implementation on all five initiatives, while in December 2008, only three did so, suggesting some slippage.